hasura/ndc-hub/rfcs/0000-deployment.md

 - The connector can expect configuration files to be mounted at `/etc/connector` inside the Docker image on startup.
 If the `HASURA_CONFIGURATION_DIRECTORY` environment variable is set, it should overwrite this default value.
   - The connector should not modify these files during execution, and can expect them not to be changed.
   - The `/etc/connector/.hasura` subdirectory (or `{HASURA_CONFIGURATION_DIRECTORY}/.hasura` in the general case) is reserved for future use and should not be used for configuration.
 Any connectors which enumerate all subdirectories of `/etc/connector`, for any reason, should ignore this subdirectory if it exists.
-- The connector executable should accept the following subcommands:
-  - `serve` should start a HTTP server on port `8080`, which is compatible with the NDC specification, with `/` as its base URL.
+- The image `ENTRYPOINT` and default `CMD` should be set to run the connector process and start a HTTP server on port `8080`, which is compatible with the NDC specification, with `/` as its base URL.
   - For example, `http://connector:8080/query` should implement the query endpoint
   - The default port can be overwritten using the `HASURA_CONNECTOR_PORT` environment variable.
-- The image `ENTRYPOINT` should be set to the connector process, and the default `CMD` should be set to the `serve` command.
-This can mean setting it to the connector executable itself, or some intermediate executable/script that eventually provides its command line arguments to the connector executable.
+  - This can mean setting `ENTRYPOINT` to the connector executable itself, or some intermediate executable/script that eventually provides its command line arguments to the connector executable.
 - The connector can read environment variables on startup for configuration purposes
   - The following environment variables are reserved, and should not be used for connector-specific configuration:
     - `HASURA_*`